gui3/fluidite/README.md

 :F> would take the end of line and send it to F
 ```
 :h2> this is a title
-this is text :x> this is an endline comment
+this is text :/> this is an endline hard comment
 ```

 ### <a name="killLine"></a>:- kill line command ???